-If you're looking to cut clutter in your bathroom, one of the best thing you can do is to store less stuff in the bathroom.
-What should you store in your bathroom?
-The short answer is: not much.
-You want to keep this area as serene and as organized as possible to get you in and out as quickly as possible on a busy weekday morning.
+If you're looking to cut clutter in your bathroom, one of the best things you can do is pare down your belongings.
+Ideally, you shouldn't store much in the bathroom.
+This area should be serene and organized to get you in and out quickly on a busy weekday morning.
 It could also be a hazard to have a lot of extra stuff hanging around your bathroom.

 Is your bathroom a big mess?
 Can't find what you need when you need it?
-Then use this list of items as a guide to what you should absolutely store in your bathroom, and which ones you should never store in your bathroom.
+Then use this list of items as a guide to what you should absolutely store in your bathroom, and what items you should move elsewhere.

-- Toiletries: Keep toothpaste, toothbrush, mouthwash, facial moisturizer - both day and night, face wash, eye cream, contact, contact solution, etc.--store these as close to the sink as possible, and store extra supplies under the sink if you have room.
-Toiletries can become bathroom clutter, so make sure you keep them to a minimum.
+- Toiletries: Keep items like toothpaste, toothbrush, mouthwash, facial moisturizers, face wash, eye cream, contact, and contact solution.
+Store these as close to the sink as possible, and store extra supplies under the sink if you have room.
+Toiletries can become bathroom clutter, so keep them to a minimum.

-- Towels: Hand towels, face cloths, bath towels.
-Store cloths and hand towels in a drawer to keep them close at hand and so they don't topple over.
+- Towels: Store face cloths and hand towels in a drawer to keep them close at hand and so they don't topple over.
 Store bath towels in your linen closet.
 Either way, keep towels close at hand.
-If you have guests coming over, consider moving them to a more prominent spot so you don't have to answer the question, "where are the towels?"
+If you have guests coming over, consider moving them to a more prominent spot so guests won't have to wonder where the towels are.

-- Shower Supplies: like razors, shaving cream, body wash, bar soap, shampoo, conditioner, and anything else you use in the shower or tub, store in the shower or tub.
-Use a tall shower caddy since they use vertical space so well.
+- Shower supplies: Keep razors, shaving cream, body wash, bar soap, shampoo, conditioner, and anything else you use in the shower or tub stored close at hand.
+Use a tall shower caddy since it uses vertical space so well.

-- Hair Dryer, Curler, Flat Iron: Your hair dryer, flat iron, and curling iron are traditionally stored in the bathroom with hair styling products.
+- Hairdryer, curler, flat iron: Your hair styling products like a hairdryer, flat iron, and curling iron are traditionally stored in the bathroom where they are used.
 If you can hang them, they will be easier to reach, but many people don't want to actually see their hair styling tools out in the open all the time.
-Keep yours in a drewer if you have one handy.
+Keep yours in a drawer if you have one handy.
 Many people hang them on the inside of the cabinet door under the sink.
 Whatever you do, make sure to separate them out so you are not hunting for them among toiletries.
 The cords can easily create a big mess.

-- Toilet Paper: If you have space under your sink, store extra rolls there.
-If you have room for a basket on the floor, store extra rolls there.
-We all know there is nothing worse than having to hunt down more toilet paper when you gotta go, so keep your toilet paper as close to the toilet as possible.
+- Toilet paper: If you have space under your sink, store extra rolls there.
+If you have room for a basket on the floor, keep them there.
+There is nothing worse than having to hunt down more toilet paper when you really need it.

-- First Aid Kit: It may sound super obvious, but make sure you store this in a very obvious place so if you're directing someone else they can find it easily.
-A good tip is to store it in a bottom drawer so you can yell "bottom drawer on the right" if you need someone else to grab it.
-Why the bottom?
-This way it's not crowding out the stuff you use every day in your top drawer.
+- First aid kit: Make sure you store this in a place that someone can find it easily if directed.
+A good tip is to store it in a bottom drawer so you can yell "bottom drawer on the right."
+The bottom is ideal since it won't crowd out the stuff you use every day in your top drawer.

 - Jewelry: You might keep a small tray next to the sink where you put your everyday jewelry like your watch and earrings.

-- Special Occasion Makeup: You may keep all of my makeup in the same spot, but some people have larger collections, and you don't want your special occasion makeup crowding out the basics you use every day.
+- Special-occasion makeup: You may be able to keep all of your makeup in one spot, but some people have larger collections.
+If this is the case, you don't want your special-occasion makeup crowding out the basics you use every day.

-- Linens.
-If you don't have a linen closet, store linens on bathroom shelving.
+- Linens: If you don't have a linen closet, store your bedding and linens on a bathroom shelf.

-- Papers and Reading Material: If you must store reading materials in the bathroom next to the bath tub or worse, next to the toilet, then containerize them!
-A pile of magazines and books strewn across the floor really adds to the clutter and uncleanliness of a bathroom.
+- Papers and reading material: If you must store reading materials in the bathroom next to the bathtub or worse, next to the toilet, then contain them.
+A pile of magazines and books spilling across the floor really adds to the clutter and uncleanliness of a bathroom.
 Try a wall magazine rack or a small basket.

 - Medications: Consider moving your medication to the kitchen.
-When you take a pill, you usually take it in the kitchen because that's where the water is.
-Secondly, humidity is bad for most meds.
-Move your medications to a small-ish bin in the kitchen or on a shelf in a kitchen cabinet.
+When you take a pill, you usually take it in the kitchen because that's where the water glasses are.
+Secondly, humidity and heat are bad for most meds.
+Move your medications to a small bin in the kitchen or on a shelf in a kitchen cabinet.

-- Non-waterproof electronic equipment: If you like to listen to the news while you take a shower, invest in a waterproof radio or MP3 player.
-Don't bring your iPod into the bathroom and leave it around the sink or in the shower.
+- Non-waterproof electronic equipment: If you like to listen to the news while you take a shower, invest in a waterproof radio or speaker to stream music or podcasts.
+Don't bring your smartphone into the bathroom to charge on the sink while you shower.

-- Paperwork, Mail, Bills: This is just a no-brainer, but I have seen it done.
-Paper gets warped in humidity and when wet.
-Do not do it!
+- Paperwork, mail, bills: Paper gets warped in humidity and when wet.